hashicorp/terraform/website/docs/language/settings/backends/remote.html.md

 -> **Note:** This backend is unique among all other Terraform backends in that it has the ability to execute operations for Terraform Cloud's [CLI-driven run workflow](/docs/cloud/run/cli.html), rather than only store state snapshots.
-This has been previously referred to as being 'enhanced' backend behavior.
-Due to confusion about this specific distinction, this terminology has been retired.
+(The documentation used to refer to this as "enhanced" backend behavior, but it's simpler to describe it as a quirk of the `remote` backend.)

 -> **Note:** The remote backend requires Terraform v0.11.13 or newer, and requires either a Terraform Cloud account on [app.terraform.io](https://app.terraform.io) or a Terraform Enterprise